malramsay64/phd-thesis/06_Melting_Behaviour/results.md

 to search for crystal growth,
 we only look for the structures we have found through isopointal search.
-It is possible there are additional structures forming we haven't considered as they don't show up in our isopointal search.
+It is possible there are additional structures forming we haven't considered as they don't appear in our isopointal search.
 In @sec:clustering, we use clustering to identify structures constructed from those found using the isopointal search.
 We can use this same clustering technique